amcginlay/k8s-primer/content/025_config_as_code/_index.md

 Before we move on, reflect upon why this separation of code from config is desirable.

 Your namespaces could be used to represent different environments (e.g. `dev` or `test`) and the apps which run there would, for example, connect to environment-specific database instances.
-When you bind to a configmap to a pod's container it will seek a named object (e.g. `connection-strings`) located in its **own** namespace since it has no further visibility.
+When you bind a configmap to a pod's container it will seek a named object (e.g. `connection-strings`) located in its **own** namespace since it has no further visibility.
 This means **identical** pod definitions, deployed to separate namespaces, could bind to configmaps of the same name but with environment specific contents.

 ## Success